bwoodsend/vtkplotlib/docs/source/quickstart.rst

  - `future`_

-It can take VTK a few weeks to release to PyPi for a new Python version so using the absolute latest Python is not recomended.
+It can take VTK a few weeks to release to PyPi for a new Python version so using the absolute latest Python is not recommended.
 There is no VTK version for Windows users with python 2.7 on PyPi.
 But you can get a .whl from `here <https://www.lfd.uci.edu/~gohlke/pythonlibs/#vtk>`_.